 How to Overcome This Problem

 Realize what you are experiencing, and ask your friends and family to support you.
-Remember: Adult learners often need to feel part of a learning community, a support network of learners that can serve as a sounding board.
+Remember, adult learners, also GED students, often need to feel part of a learning community, a support network of learners that can serve as a sounding board.

 Adult Learners Have Multiple Roles